-DHCD's continuing efforts to be effective stewards of federal funds in the service of District residents.
+DHCD's continuing efforts to be an effective steward of federal funds in the service of District residents.

-DHCD has continued to be successful in providing and expanding affordable housing opportunities for District residents while facing a very challenging housing and economic market.
-In previous years, high land and construction costs, a great demand to live in the District, and intense competition from private housing developers all contributed to the difficulty of creating and maintaining affordable units.
-In FY2010, land and construction costs remained high in the District.
+DHCD has continued to successfully provide and expand affordable housing opportunities for District residents while facing a very challenging housing and economic market.
+In previous years, increasing land and construction costs, a great demand to live in the District, and intense competition from private housing developers all contributed to the difficulty of creating and maintaining affordable units.
+In FY 2010, land and construction costs remained high in the District.
 At the same time, the District, like many jurisdictions across the country, faced rapidly diminishing local resources in addition to limited credit and private financing options.
 Despite these challenges, DHCD still created, preserved or assisted in the rehabilitation of 2,505 affordable ownership or rental units.
-The availability of HUD resources to leverage funds from other public and private sources were essential in the achievements of the objectives and priorities set forth in the Consolidated Plan and the FY2010 Annual Action Plan.
+The availability of HUD resources to leverage funds from other public and private sources was essential to achieving the objectives and priorities set forth in the Consolidated Plan and the FY2010 Annual Action Plan.